zulip/zulip-gci/tasks/2017/user-guides.md

 potential improvements to increase the documentation's clarity and readability.

 1. Start your development environment.
-In your browser, visit http://localhost:9991/help to view the index for general user documentation or http://localhost:9991/api to visit our API documentation.
+In your browser, visit `http://<hostname>:9991/help` to view the index for general user documentation or `http://<hostname>:9991/api` to visit our API documentation, where `hostname` is either `localhost` or the hostname of your VM.

 2. Read the documentation corresponding to *features*.

 3. Follow the instructions in the article exactly step-by-step.
-Note any steps in the procedure anything that are unclear, incorrect.
+Note any steps in the procedure that are unclear, incorrect.
 Additionally, suggest any tips, warnings, or other information the author may not have thought of that should be added to the user documentation.